cloudfoundry-attic/cf-abacus/README.md

 Abacus is implemented in Node.js and the different micro-services can run as CF apps.

 This diagram shows the main Abacus services and their role in the processing of usage data.
-It also shows the the services you can deploy around Abacus to integrate it into your Cloud platform.
+It also shows the services you can deploy around Abacus to integrate it into your Cloud platform.

 ![Abacus flow diagram](doc/flow.png)